 - On the sleeves, inside the surface of maximum 10 cm x 10 cm, situated at 25 cm from the lower part of the collar. - On the shoulders, a stripe of 25 cm x 5 cm.
-The stripe must be calculated from the lower part of the collar down the sleeve. - A maximum of 4 different publicities are permitted.
-Only one publicity is allowed per space.
+The stripe must be positioned from the lower part of the collar down the sleeve. - A maximum of 4 different publicities are permitted.
+Only one advertising is allowed per space.

-C1.6 Additional Advertising Reserved for the Athlete On the judogi jacket (right-hand side lapel only) there is an advertisement space
+C1.6 Additional Advertising Reserved for the Athlete